ricciardi/schengen/README.md

 # schengen
-Code and data for the paper "Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions"
+Code and data for the paper "Retrospective causal inference via matrix completion, with an evaluation of the effect of European integration on labour market outcomes"

 Prerequsites
 ------